citelao/Spotify-for-Alfred/README.md

 ## TODO ##

 - Allow `⎇`, `^`, and `⌘` to function as modifiers (Open in Spotify, other things?).
-- Provide settings menu in-app.
+- More in-depth Spotify control (radio, queuing, playlists)
 - Make main menu links go directly to menus.

 ## Changelog ##